Modern Digital Banking: 6 Ways To Drive Engagement With Contextual Vouchers

 Moment Marketing has been here for some time but hasn't quite reached financial institutions yet.
 According to Google, ‘moment marketing’ is the ability to take advantage of an event to deliver relevant and related, seemingly spontaneous, and often fleeting interactions with customers in real-time.
 And not just any interactions, but those, that respond to customers' circumstances and moments.
 What matters here, is to send the right message, at the right time to drive action or simply, deepen the connection.
 Contextual and action-driven vouchers can greatly support that.
 Imagine rewarding your customer with a coffee voucher when they have already waited for an hour on a Customer Care phone line to resolve their issue.

 Through surprising, personalized action, you invoke positive emotions about your brand, build long-lasting consumer connections, and more importantly, prevent negative feelings towards your service.
 In the same way, you can use any Customer information, such as age, lifestyle habits, or contact touchpoint as a reason to make their life easier by giving your clients additional privileges, eg. easier access to iPhone with the product-specific loan.

 Incentives shape habits.

-Moreover, action rewarding incentives help to create desired habits, letting you optimize your business for profitability.
+Moreover, action-rewarding incentives help to create desired habits, letting you optimize your business for profitability.
 For instance, instead of punishing your clients for making more than 3 ATM withdrawals a month, reward them for keeping the limit.
-This way, you turn the negative punishment-like feelings, into a positive one - the customer feels great about the brand, and also, about themselves for doing something good (keeping the limit).
+This way, you turn the negative punishment-like feelings, into a positive ones - the customer feels great about the brand, and also, about themselves for doing something good (keeping the limit).

 The competitive advantage of the new challenger bank Point is the perks & benefits system attached to their debit card.
 Although the customer pays an annual membership, Point promises rewards on debit-card purchases, as well as a pretty generous insurance package - something that was traditionally available solely to credit card owners.